Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

  28076         }
 ```
 (Although above code looks terrible,
-it has been generated automatically
+it has been generated automatically)
-as a result of parsing macroop description)

 Because
-we already populated python based macroop containers
+we already have python based macroop containers
-defining MOV_R_MI,
+defining MOV_R_MI macroop,
 we can naturally infer that
-the generated CPP class may be retrieved from there.
+the generated CPP class is retrieved from the corresponding python class.
 Therefore,
 let's take a look at the place where
-the generated macroop containers *macroopDict* is used.
+the generated macroop containers, *macroopDict*, are used.

 *gem5/src/arch/x86/isa/macroop.isa*
 ```python